nehakalra54/acrolinx-sidebar-demo-osx/README.md

 ##Introduction

 Demo code is to showcase [Acrolinx](http://www.acrolinx.com/) sidebar integration for a Mac OS X Application.
-To understand the demo code an introduction to Acrolinx Sidebar, Acrolinx Application for Mac and Acrolinx Plugin Framework and is required.
+To understand the demo code an introduction to Acrolinx Sidebar, Acrolinx Application for Mac and Acrolinx Plugin Framework and is needed.

 ###Acrolinx Sidebar
 The Acrolinx sidebar is designed to show up beside the window where you edit your content.
 You use it for checking, reviewing, and correcting your content.